Excessive Heat Warning issued for Cadiz Basin, Death Valley National Park by NWS - NewsBreak

 weather.gov

-Red Flag Warning issued for Kittitas Valley, Lower Columbia Basin by NWS
+Flood Watch issued for Antelope Valley, Los Angeles County Mountains by NWS

-Effective: 2022-09-07 21:40:00 PDT Expires: 2022-09-07 22:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Fire Weather Watch means that critical fire weather conditions are forecast to occur.
-Listen for later forecasts and possible Red Flag Warnings.
-Target Area: Kittitas Valley; Lower Columbia Basin ELEVATED FIRE WEATHER CONDITIONS AGAIN FRIDAY AND SATURDAY RED FLAG WARNING WILL EXPIRE AT 10 PM PDT THIS EVENING FOR WIND AND LOW RELATIVE HUMIDITY FOR FIRE WEATHER ZONES OR610, OR639, OR641, WA690, AND WA691 FIRE WEATHER WATCH REMAINS IN EFFECT FROM FRIDAY MORNING THROUGH SATURDAY EVENING FOR WIND AND LOW RELATIVE HUMIDITY FOR FIRE WEATHER ZONES OR610, OR639, OR641, WA690, AND WA691 * AFFECTED AREA...Fire Weather Zones 610 East Slopes of Central Oregon Cascades, 639 East Slopes of the Northern Oregon Cascades, 641 Lower Columbia Basin of Oregon, 690 Kittitas Valley and 691 Lower Columbia Basin. * WINDS...Northeast 15 to 25 mph with gusts up to 40 mph. * RELATIVE HUMIDITY...As low as 15 percent. * IMPACTS...Dry conditions with gusty winds could cause enhanced fire weather behavior and allow existing fires to more easily spread.
-Northeasterly component of the wind could also complicate attack efforts.
+Effective: 2022-09-08 15:04:00 PDT Expires: 2022-09-08 20:00:00 PDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Those living in areas prone to flooding should be prepared to take action should flooding develop.
+Target Area: Antelope Valley; Los Angeles County Mountains; Ventura County Mountains FLOOD WATCH IN EFFECT FROM FRIDAY EVENING THROUGH SATURDAY EVENING * WHAT...Flooding caused by excessive rainfall is possible. * WHERE...A portion of southwest California, including the following areas, Antelope Valley, Los Angeles County Mountains and Ventura County Mountains. * WHEN...From Friday evening through Saturday evening. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - Moisture from Kay will move into the area Friday and Saturday.
+Showers and thunderstorms with periods of heavy rain at times will increase the risk of flooding, especially in the mountains.
+The heaviest rain is expected to occur between Friday night and Saturday evening. - http://www.weather.gov/safety/flood

 weather.gov